atoonk/mysocketdocs/about/about.rst

 Make the local web service on your laptop available to your colleagues or client.
 -----------------------------
 You may prefer to do web development on your laptop, and, before publishing it to some public server, would like to share it quickly with your teammate or client.
 Using Mysocket.io you can make the web app running on localhost, publicly available to anyone on the Internet.
 Just share the mysocket.io generated URL with those with who you’d like to share it.
-If you’d like you can even make it password protected.
+If you’d like, you can even make it password protected.

 Access your raspberry pi at home from anywhere on the Internet
 --------------------------------